 - 2 cups water

 - dollops of tzatziki or yogurt at the end

 - Roughly chop all of the vegetables.
 You do not need to be precise as the soup gets blended in the end.

 - In a big pot on the stove, add the olive oil, heat it up on medium-high heat.

 - Add the onions, celery, and carrots and let them sweat for about 5 minutes.
 Stir in the garlic and add the salt.

 - Add in the broccoli and potatoes, give it a stir.
 Pour in the stock and water.
 Let the soup come to a boil, reduce the heat to medium-low, semi-cover it and let it cook for 30 minutes or until the potatoes are fully cooked.

-- Once the soup is done it take it off the heat and let it cool a bit.
-You don’t want to add boiling hot soup to a blender so be sure to cool it off for at least 10-15 minutes.
-If you don’t want to use a blender you can use an immersion blender and blend everything together straight into the pot.
+- Once the soup is done, take it off the heat and let it cool.
+You don’t want to add hot soup to a blender, so be sure to cool it off for at least 10-15 minutes.
+If you don’t want to use a standing blender you can use an immersion blender and blend everything together straight into the pot.